devtin/share-popup/README.md

 # share-popup.js

-A simple JavaScript wrapper for sharing content on different social networks, including: Twitter, Facebook, Pinterest, LinkedIn and Google+.
-Now also via Whatsapp and SMS.
+A simple JavaScript wrapper for sharing content on different social networks, including: Twitter, Facebook, Pinterest, LinkedIn, Tumblr, Reddit and Google+.
+Now also available via Whatsapp and SMS.

 ## Usage